-Houthi missile attack forces crew to abandon ship in Gulf of Aden
+Houthi attack kills three sailors in group’s first fatal strike on shipping

 US extends detention of captain accused of shipping weapons to Houthis

-But a shipping source told the Reuters news agency that three sailors were missing from the Barbados-flagged bulk carrier and four were badly burned.

-Two United States officials, speaking on the condition of anonymity, told The Associated Press that the attack had caused fatalities.
+Two aerial photos released by the US military showed the ship’s bridge and cargo on board ablaze.

+“These reckless attacks by the Houthis have disrupted global trade and taken the lives of international seafarers simply doing their jobs, which are some of the hardest jobs in the world, and the ones relied on by the global public for sustainment of supply chains,” Central Command said.

-The United Kingdom Maritime Trade Operations (UKMTO) agency said the vessel was no longer under the command of the crew and they had abandoned it.
+Earlier on Wednesday, the United Kingdom Maritime Trade Operations (UKMTO) agency said the vessel was no longer under the command of the crew and they had abandoned it.

-Yemen’s Houthis said on Wednesday they had targeted the cargo ship with missiles, causing a fire to break out onboard.

-“The targeting operation came after the ship’s crew rejected warning messages from the Yemeni naval forces,” the militia’s military spokesman Yahya Sarea said in a televised speech.

-There was no immediate claim of responsibility although it typically takes Houthi forces several hours to acknowledge their assaults.
+Brigadier General Yahya Saree, a Houthi military spokesman, claimed the attack in a prerecorded message, saying its missile fire set the vessel ablaze.

+He said the rebels’ attacks would only stop when the “siege on the Palestinian people in Gaza is lifted”.

+The United Nations called on the Houthis “to cease all attacks against international shipping in the Red Sea,” UN spokesman Stephane Dujarric said, expressing serious concern about the continuing attacks, including the latest incident where the status of the crew is unknown.

+Dujarric said the attacks are causing risks “to property, to life, to ecology in the area”.

-Houthi fighters in Yemen have repeatedly launched drones and missiles against international commercial shipping since mid-November, saying they are acting in solidarity with Palestinians and in opposition to Israel’s war on Gaza.
+Houthi fighters in Yemen have repeatedly launched drones and missiles against international commercial shipping since mid-November, saying they are acting in solidarity with Palestinians and in opposition to Israel’s war on the Gaza Strip.

-The Houthi attacks have disrupted global shipping, forcing firms to reroute to longer and more expensive journeys around Southern Africa.
+The Houthi attacks have disrupted global shipping, forcing firms to reroute to longer and more expensive journeys around southern Africa.

 The True Confidence is owned by the Liberian-registered company True Confidence Shipping and operated by the Greece-based Third January Maritime, both firms said in their joint statement.
 They said the ship had no link to the US.

-However, it had previously been owned by Oaktree Capital Management, a Los Angeles-based fund that finances vessels on instalments.
+However, it had previously been owned by Oaktree Capital Management, a Los Angeles-based fund that finances vessels in instalments.

-Despite more than a month and a half of US-led air strikes on the Houthis, the group has remained capable of launching significant attacks.
+Despite more than a month and a half of US-led air raids on the Houthis, the group has remained capable of launching significant attacks.

-They include the attack last month on a cargo ship carrying fertiliser, the Rubymar, which sank on Saturday after drifting for several days, and the downing of an American drone worth tens of millions of dollars.
+Those attacks have included last month’s attack on a cargo ship carrying fertiliser, the Rubymar, which sank on Saturday after drifting for several days, and the downing of a US drone worth tens of millions of dollars.

 A Houthi assault on Tuesday apparently targeted the USS Carney, an Arleigh Burke-class destroyer that has been involved in the US campaign against the rebels.